-1. About the module1
+1. About the module

-A very warm welcome to the module, An Introduction to the Common Law (England and Wales and the International "Commonwealth" Legal System).
+A very warm welcome to the module, "An Introduction to the Common Law - England and Wales and the "Commonwealth" Legal System".

 The course will explore the origins and development of the common law, and how the system specifically operates within the jurisdiction of England and Wales (E&W).
-A few weeks in to the course, classes will then turn to consider how the common law operates within some of the "commonwealth" nations and internationally.2 It's primary focus will be on the ideas, principles, and sources that underpin the common law's contemporary operation and set up; the distinct branches or 'jurisdictions' and areas of legal practice that exist within it, before then turning to examine the institutions, personnel, customs, and methods that are essential to its everyday function.
+A few weeks in to the course, classes will then turn to consider how the common law operates within some of the "commonwealth" nations and internationally, and will be delivered by a number of recorded lectures, provided by specialists in their subject and jurisdiction.
+The module's primary focus will be on the ideas, principles, and sources that underpin the common law's contemporary operation and set up; the distinct branches or 'jurisdictions' and areas of legal practice that exist within it, before then turning to examine the institutions, personnel, customs, and methods that are essential to its everyday function.